 While Anne’s physical condition has improved over the past few years, her emotional and psychological needs are not met by Longleat, and never could be.

-One experiment in particular is shocking: they played to her the recorded sounds of an elephant herd to see how she would react.
+One experiment in particular seemed gratuitously cruel: the recorded sounds of an elephant herd were played to her to see how she would react.
 At first she perked up and became excited and rushed outside trying to find its source, only to discover it wasn’t real.
 Longleat themselves remarked that they’d never seen her move so fast, and that it proved Anne was still very much interested in other elephants.
 Yet they contradict this in saying they don’t think Anne should be with other elephants, although this argument flies in the face of everything we know about the needs of female elephants.
+The experiment also proves that Anne can move quickly if she wants to, contrary to claims of mobility issues.

 The 2019 inspection report on Anne makes a number of misleading statements about her environment; for instance, the report calls her area an ‘excellent enclosure which caters for her needs’ and states, in reply to the question ‘Does the outdoor enclosure provide adequate space to allow natural behaviours?’: